bajabob/libgdx-ktx-actions/README.md

 ### About

 If you are attempting to learn more about Kotlin and LibGDX this is a great forth step, see previous solutions here: https://github.com/bajabob/libgdx-ktx-buttons.
-This tutorial aims to teach you about LibGDX actor actions.
+This tutorial aims to teach you about LibGDX actor actions and interacting with them using a button.

 ### Uses